mechmove/Amazon-Expense-Reporting-Tool/README.md

 11/4/2023 The basic sequential structure is date, amount, order number, and vendor.
 Transactions earlier than 07/28/2020 omits vendor.
 In those cases, I just key-in "placeholder vendor" as to not have to accomodate an older format.
 The available transactions are limited, so download and save your transactions every year!

 11/3/2023 Project creation

+# Disclaimer:

+I am not an employee of Amazon, nor is this program endorsed by Amazon or any of Amazon's affiliates.